BayanGroup/nutch-custom-search/README.md

 </config>
 ```

-The purpose of this file is to extract the number of itmes in the topmost bar of google web page and put it in a field with name num-items.
+The purpose of this file is to extract the number of items in the topmost bar of the google homepage and put it in a field named num-items.
 In this file, we have one type named long with a converter.
 This converter is used to convert the extracted value (a string) to desired type.
 Also we have a field named "num-items".
-In the documents section, we defined a document wich accepts all resoruces with url ending with .google.com.
+In the documents section, we defined a document which accepts all resoruces with url ending with .google.com.
 The document specifies that its content should be parsed using css engine.
 This document has only one extract-to rule which consists of two nested functions size and expr.
 The expr function returens a set of objects by quering the content using the provided engine.
 Here since our engine is css, li.gbt means all li elements with class .gbt.
 The size function, returnes the number of its argument which here is the list of elements that satisfy li.gbt expression.